Your Basket has 0 items

 Mains-powered, interlinked smoke and heat alarms.
 These are usually powered with a cable from the nearest light fitting.
 To create an interlink (all alarms go off at the same time in the case of a fire) they either require cable connection between the units or a radio-interlink connection.
 In businesses and larger let properties, these are often combined with manual break points.

-Battery operated, free standing smoke and heat alarms.
+Battery powered, free standing smoke and heat alarms.
 On their own, they are mainly designed for domestic, owner-occupied housing.
 However, F Grade alarms with radio-interlink (especially when provided with 10 year sealed lithium batteries) can sometimes be applied as if they were Grade D. Again we recommend that you check first with the relevant authority.